sirthegamercoder/FNF-Icon-Splitter-PLUS/README.md

 5. In cmd type `python` space then paste the path and enter
 6. Afterward, press `Select Icons Directory` then find the folder containing icons
 7. Then press `Select Save Directory` then search for the directory you want to save
-8. Press `Start Processing` and enter the number of frame (e.g 1-3)
+8. Press `Start Processing` and enter the number of frame (e.g 1,2 or 1,2,3)
 9. Wait until appear a folder containing icons

 *Tips: If you have GitZip extension you just click checkbox at `FNF Icon Splitter PLUS.py` then download checked item*